Rhodesia (1964–1965): Politics

 Rhodesia was never officially regarded as a dominion but was the only colony to enjoy a similar level of autonomy from the United Kingdom.
-The era between 1964 and 1965 was defined by the Rhodesian struggle for full independence from the British Empire, the original failures of which brought down Prime Minister Winston Field before the independence of Northern Rhodesia and Nyasaland, and which would eventually be achieved by Prime Minister Ian Smith, who succeeded him.
+The era between 1964 and 1965 was defined by the Rhodesian struggle for full independence from the British Empire, the initial failure of which brought down Prime Minister Winston Field before the independence of Northern Rhodesia and Nyasaland, and which would eventually be achieved by Prime Minister Ian Smith, who succeeded him.

 A referendum was held in 1964 on the independence issue.
-More than 90% of votes were cast in favour of independence for Rhodesia.
+More than 90% of the votes were cast in favour of independence for Rhodesia.
 To gauge the views of the Rhodesian tribal communities, in whose culture political authority was predominantly vested in chiefs, Smith called an indaba which resulted in unanimous support for independence amongst Rhodesian tribal chiefs.

 Rhodesia held a general election in 1965, the only to take place between the 'Southern Rhodesia' and 'UDI' eras.
 The Rhodesian Front, which campaigned for independence in the 1964 referendum, won all 50 constituency seats, granting it a supermajority in the Legislative Assembly of Rhodesia.